angiedanielar/LAB3_AREP/README.md

 # LABORATORY - CLIENTS AND SERVICES WORKSHOP. 🚀

 ## Escuela Colombiana de Ingeniería - Enterprise Architectures(AREP).

-_This workshop presents different challenges that will help you explore the concepts of naming schemes and clients and services.
-Additionally, the workshop will help you explore the architecture of applications distributed over the internet._
+_This laboratory presents different challenges that will help to explore the concepts of naming schemes and clients and services.
+Additionally, will help to explore the architecture of applications distributed over the internet._

 ### HEATING